 Year 9 Pathways & Options

-Students make their GCSE options in the Spring Term of Year 9.
+Students make their GCSE option choices in the Spring Term of Year 9.

 Introduction from Head of School